hopsoft/rails_standards/README.md

 If you find yourself fighting the framework,
 [take some time](https://m.signalvnoise.com/give-it-five-minutes-b8115d6f2361#.oq7mwovre) &
-ask how the architects & designers of the framework would solve the problems you're facing.
+ask yourself how the designers of the framework would solve the problems you're facing.
-Getting into the heads of those who've created the framework is time well spent & will save you hours of work & frustration.
+Getting into the heads of those who've created the framework is time well spent.
+It will save you hours of work & frustration.

 ### KISS & YAGNI